3Clowns/gan-scalp/README.md

 **GAN training**
 1) swtich to a gan branch ```git checkout gan```
 2) clone the branch with ```git clone```
+3) install dependencies with ```python pip install -r gan_requirements.txt```
-3) drop data csv into tcngan folder
+5) drop data csv into tcngan folder
-4) choose type of GAN to train and run training in its folder with
+6) choose type of GAN to train and run training in its folder with
 ```python
    python main.py
    ```